azurecitadel/azurecitadel/content/arc/servers/hack/keyvault.md

     kv=$(az keyvault list --resource-group arc_pilot --query [0].name --output tsv)
     ```

-1. Create the access policy
+1. Create the access policies

     ```bash
     for id in $managedIdentityIds; do az keyvault set-policy --name $kv --secret-permissions list get --resource-group arc_pilot --object-id $id; done
     ```

     > Note that you could add the managed identities into a security group and then use the objectId for the group as a single access policy or RBAC role assignment.
-This would be preferable if working at scale.
+This is a more elegant approach when working at scale.

 ### Key Vault Extension